 Northern Lights has developed the world’s first open-source CO2 transport and storage infrastructure.

-The first phase of the Northern Lights development with a storage capacity of 1.5 million tonnes CO2 per annum is part of the Longship project and is now complete.
-Operations are set to begin in summer 2025, with the first volumes arriving from Heidelberg Materials’ cement factory in Brevik.
+The first phase of the Northern Lights development, with a storage capacity of 1.5 million tonnes of CO₂ per year, is part of the Longship project and is now complete and operational.
+The first CO₂ volumes have been received from Heidelberg Materials’ cement factory in Brevik, marking the start of full-scale operations.
 Longship reflects the Norwegian Government’s ambition to develop a full-scale CCS value chain in Norway.

 With support of the Norwegian Government and our owners Equinor, Shell, and TotalEnergies, Northern Lights provides realistic decarbonisation opportunities for Norwegian and European industries.